DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 does not finish before the callback is executed, suspend the test until the callback fires.
 For instance, you can introduce a Promise and wait until it completes synchronously, as shown in the example above.

 > The `boundTestRun` option requires the same test controller instance that is passed to the function used in a test declaration.
 It's unable to work with imported test controllers.
->
-> The `boundTestRun` option is unable to pass a test controller instance to a function declared in another module or class.

 ## Limitations